-The idea was to add something to win if you managed to move the to move the Detour flag dude with your phone.
+The idea is to add something to win if someone manages to move the Detour flag dude with their phone.

-The title of the contest betrayed some skepticism on my part about the whole project: "The Boston Detours Smartphone Field Test."
+The title of the contest betrayed some skepticism on your part about the whole project: "The Boston Detours Smartphone Field Test."

 It was a test to see if smartphone-wielding Bostonians, and visitors, were willing, and able, to use their phones to interact with real world objects, through the magic of Internet of Things technology.

 In fact it was a two tests:

 - A challenge to passers-by: Can you move the Detour flag with your phone?

 - An indicator to see whether anyone really cared enough to participate.